JoComp27/SOEN341-SA1/README.md

 - Setup dev environment with the softwares mentionned above
 - Look into the "issue" section of the repo
 - Look into Sprint 2 objective since half of sprint 2 is during midterm week.
 We'll start working on sprint 2 right away.
 - Complete the task assigned in the "issue" section of the repo.
-The task are design to help you familiarize with the dev environment and design and start working on the basic architecture of our website
+The task are design to help you familiarize with the dev environment and to start working on the basic architecture of our website.

 ### Sprint 2 objectives:
 - Read this tutorial: https://code.tutsplus.com/tutorials/how-to-create-a-phpmysql-powered-forum-from-scratch--net-10188